EwD-Project/EwD-Public/Reading_Rules.md

 > E.g.: ăcadĕmic, pronŭnciātion, sĕrotōnin

-### Sub-Rule 3.3 – Vowel digraphs/trigraphs:
+### Sub-Rule 3.3 – Vowel Digraphs/Trigraphs:

 In the same way as strong marks, vowel digraphs and trigraphs, as a rule, attract the S1.

 > E.g.: believe, about, tonight

-### [L3+] Sub-Rule 3.4 – Stress-magnet suffixes:
+### [L3+] Sub-Rule 3.4 – Stress-Magnet Suffixes:

-Stress-magnet suffixes attract the stress to the _previous syllable_.
+Stress-magnet suffixes attract the S1 to the _previous syllable_.
 The two default stress-magnet suffixes in EwD are “-ion” and “-ian”.

 > E.g. (L3+):
 >